-The float valve is a simple mechanical liquid level controller.
+The plumbing float valve is a simple mechanical liquid level controller.
 Afloat after detecting the changes of elevation in the liquid free surface opens or closes a valve accordingly.
 Small float valves are hugely used in domestic water systems.
-Float valve maintains the level in the cold water header tank which regulated the pressure of the hot water system.
+The float valve maintains the level in the cold water header tank which regulated the pressure of the hot water system.
 In toiler cisterns, a much smaller float valve is fitted to measure the flush water.

 Inside a toilet tank, the float ball gets attached to the ballcock, with the help of a horizontal, thin arm.
 The valve which allows the water back inside the tank after the flushing of the toilet is known as the ballcock.
 As the name implies, the float ball floats on the surface of the tank water when the toilet is not in use.
 Just when the handle of the toilet is pressed and the water from the tank drops into the bowl, along with the water level, the float ball drops which signal the ballcock for allowing more water inside the tank.
 With the rise of water level again, the float ball also rises until it reaches a certain height and asks the ballcock to shut off.